 Have you ever looked at the ingredients of pain killers from your local store?
 Many over-the-counter pain relief options combine aspirin, acetaminophen, or ibuprofen with caffeine.
 That’s because these elements work better together than alone.
 Whether it’s a headache, or cramping, this combination is a proven method to reduce pain.

 Here’s one of the biggest surprises, cancer fighting caffeine.
 That’s right.
 Check out what The Journal of the National Cancer Institute had to say about skin cancer and caffeine.
 But wait, there’s more!
 Here’s what Cancer Epidemiology, Biomarkers & Prevention had to say about caffeine and colon cancer.
 Need another one?
-How about the American Journal of Epidemiology on oral cancer.
+How about the Epidemiology on oral cancer?
 Shocking to say the least.
 But also comforting in that most everyone takes caffeine in one way or another.
-So it’s reassuring to know it’s doing more than just boosting our energy levels.
+So, it’s reassuring to know it’s doing more than just boosting our energy levels.

-5. Caffeine May Help With Memory and Alzheimer’s
+- Caffeine May Help with Memory and Alzheimer’s

 An observational study from Alzheimer’s & Dementia showed that a moderate amount of habitual consumption of caffeine in healthy older adults contributed to better time management, planning, organizing and general memory.
 Additional studies have suggested that caffeine could also be helpful in treating Alzheimer’s.

-There’s some pretty compelling reasons for choosing caffeine or caffeine supplements as one of your primary energy boosters.
-Again, try to consume in moderate amounts for optimal results and to avoid any unwanted side affects.
+There are some compelling reasons for choosing caffeine or caffeine supplements as one of your primary energy boosters.
+Again, try to consume in moderate amounts for optimal results and to avoid any unwanted side effects.